jooapa/KlinoffVault/README.md

-# TakedownOS
+# Klinoff Vault

-TakedownOS is a security-focused operating system based on the Linux kernel.
+KlinoffVault is a security-focused operating system based on the Linux kernel.
 Works on Windows, macOS and Linux.
 Made using .NET 7.0.

 Now it might seem that this is just another Operating System, but no.. nononno